The meaning of the key GDPR terms used in this policy

 - whether the provision of personal data is part of a statutory or contractual requirement or obligation, or a requirement necessary to enter into a contract, and the possible consequences of failing to provide the personal data.

 Personal data must be accurate and appropriately up to date, with every reasonable step taken to erase or rectify inaccuracies.
-Members of staff should keep Liz Sayer informed if their personal data changes because M3 cannot be held responsible for errors in their personal data unless the member of staff notified M3 of the relevant change.
-Members of staff must also ensure the personal data about other data subjects they hold or coordinate in connection with their M3 role is accurate and up to date.
+Members of staff should keep the HR Manager informed if their personal data changes because the Company cannot be held responsible for errors in their personal data unless the member of staff notified the Company of the relevant change.
+Members of staff must also ensure the personal data about other data subjects they hold or coordinate in connection with their role at the Company is accurate and up to date.
 The accuracy and currency of personal data must be checked at the point of collection and at regular intervals thereafter and reasonable steps must be taken to destroy, erase or correct outdated personal data.

 job applicants:

-If a job applicant’s application for employment or engagement is unsuccessful, M3 will generally hold their personal data for one year after the end of the relevant recruitment exercise, but this is subject to minimum statutory or other legal, tax, health and safety, reporting or accounting requirements and retention for up to six years to protect against legal risks.
-If the job applicant has consented to M3 keeping their personal data for future employment opportunities, M3 will hold their personal data for a further six months after the end of the relevant recruitment exercise or until they withdraw their consent if earlier.
+If a job applicant’s application for employment or engagement is unsuccessful, the Company will generally hold their personal data for one year after the end of the relevant recruitment exercise, but this is subject to minimum statutory or other legal, tax, health and safety, reporting or accounting requirements and retention for up to six years to protect against legal risks.
+If the job applicant has consented to the Company keeping their personal data for future employment opportunities, the Company will hold their personal data for a further six months after the end of the relevant recruitment exercise or until they withdraw their consent if earlier.

 members of staff:

-M3 will generally hold personal data for the duration of a member of staff’s employment or engagement, except disciplinary, grievance and capability records will only be retained until the expiry of any warning given and then only a summary record will be maintained.
-Once a member of staff has left employment or their engagement has been terminated, M3 will generally hold their personal data for six years except where the personal data forms part of the records of services provided by M3 or is subject to minimum statutory or other legal, tax, health and safety, reporting or accounting requirements.
+The Company will generally hold personal data for the duration of a member of staff’s employment or engagement, except disciplinary, grievance and capability records will only be retained until the expiry of any warning given and then only a summary record will be maintained.
+Once a member of staff has left employment or their engagement has been terminated, the Company will generally hold their personal data for six years except where the personal data forms part of the records of services provided by the Company or is subject to minimum statutory or other legal, tax, health and safety, reporting or accounting requirements.

 other third parties including clients customers and suppliers:

-M3 will generally hold personal data belonging to clients, customers and suppliers for the duration of M3’s business relationship with them.
-Once M3’s business relationship with a client, customer or supplier has been terminated, M3 will generally hold their personal data for six years after the termination of the relationship except where the personal data forms part of the documentation or records of the services provided by M3 or is subject to minimum statutory or other legal, tax, health and safety, reporting or accounting requirements for particular data or records.
+The Company will generally hold personal data belonging to clients, customers and suppliers for the duration of the Company’s business relationship with them.
+Once the Company’s business relationship with a client, customer or supplier has been terminated, the Company will generally hold their personal data for six years after the termination of the relationship except where the personal data forms part of the documentation or records of the services provided by the Company or is subject to minimum statutory or other legal, tax, health and safety, reporting or accounting requirements for particular data or records.

 Appropriate security of personal data must be maintained, including protection against unauthorised or unlawful use or accidental loss, destruction or damage.
-M3 takes the security of personal data seriously and have implemented and maintain safeguards which are appropriate to the size and scope of the business, the amount of personal data held and identified risks.
+The Company takes the security of personal data seriously and have implemented and maintain safeguards which are appropriate to the size and scope of the business, the amount of personal data held and identified risks.
 This includes encryption of personal data where appropriate.
-M3 also takes steps to ensure the ongoing confidentiality, integrity, availability and resilience of its processing systems and to ensure, in the event of a physical or technical incident, availability and access to personal data can be restored in a timely manner.
-M3 regularly tests and evaluates the effectiveness of our technical and organisational safeguards to ensure the security of its processing activities.
+The Company also takes steps to ensure the ongoing confidentiality, integrity, availability and resilience of its processing systems and to ensure, in the event of a physical or technical incident, availability and access to personal data can be restored in a timely manner.
+The Company regularly tests and evaluates the effectiveness of our technical and organisational safeguards to ensure the security of its processing activities.

 Members of staff are responsible for protecting personal data and must comply with all procedures and policies to maintain the security of personal data from the point of collection to the point of destruction.

-Where M3 uses third-party service providers to process personal data, additional security arrangements safeguard the security of personal data, which is only accessible to third-party service providers where the third party :
+Where the Company uses third-party service providers to process personal data, additional security arrangements safeguard the security of personal data, which is only accessible to third-party service providers where the third party :

 - has a business need to know the personal data for the purpose of providing the contracted services; and